cochoa0x1/car-tracking/readme.md

 ### Writeup / README

 This project detects cars in a video stream.
-A car classifier is trained on a combination of image color historgrams, downsized raw image data, and histograms of oriented gradients (HOG) features.
-A siliding window is passed over a video frame at various scales and locates the cars.
+A car classifier is trained on a combination of image color histograms, downsized raw image data, and histograms of oriented gradients (HOG) features.
+A sliding window is passed over a video frame at various scales and locates the cars.

 ### Histogram of Oriented Gradients (HOG)

 #### 1. Features
-The classfier used was a linear support vector machine with input feature vectors of color histograms and a 16x16x3 low resolution of the input image expressed as a single vector.
+The classifier used was a linear support vector machine with input feature vectors of color histograms and a 16x16x3 low resolution of the input image expressed as a single vector.
 Additionally, and most importantly three HOG feature vectors were used, of for each color in a YCrCb colorspace.
 Extracting the HOG features is done with a call to skimage.feature.hog.
 This call is wrapped by the get_hog_features function which was provided by udacity.

 ![alt text]( output_images/sample_car_feature.png "input image") input